 Published on March 18th, 2012 | by Priti Ambani3

-Benefit Corp vs. Certified B Corp: What is the Difference?
+Benefit Corp vs. Certified B Corporation: What is the Difference?

-Do Benefit corporations, B corps or Certified B Corps mean the same thing?
+Do Benefit corporations, B corps or Certified B Corporations mean the same thing?
 Benefit corporations and Certified B Corporations are often, and understandably, confused.
 Both are sometimes called B Corps by mistake or as shorthand.
-They share a mission statement but have a few important differences.
+They share a mission statement but have a few important differences.<

 Certified B Corporation is a certification conferred by the nonprofit B Lab.
 Certified B Corporations have been certified as having met a high standard of overall social and environmental performance.

 Benefit corporation is a legal status administered by the state.
 Benefit corporations do NOT need to be certified.
 Only seven states have the Benefit Corporation as an option when incorporation in that state: Hawaii, VIrginia, Maryland, Vermont, New Jersey, California and New York.
 Four more states are in the process of making it part of their states corporate legal system.

 What is common between benefit corporations and Certified B Corporations?

 - Accountability: Directors of both are required to consider the effect of decisions not only on shareholders, but also on other stakeholders, such as workers, community, and the environment.

 - Transparency: Both are required to publish publically a report assessing their overall social and environmental performance against a third party standard.

 - B Lab, creator of the B Corp certification also advocates for such benefit corporation legislation!